 In May 2020, the GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance effective for fiscal years beginning after June 15, 2018.
-This Statement's objective is to provide temporary relief to governments in light of the COVID-19 pandemic by postponing scheduled statement effective dates by one year.
-With no current year impact on its financial statements, the Fund will continue to evaluate the impact of postponed pronouncements.
+This Statement's objective was to provide temporary relief to governments in light of the COVID-19 pandemic by postponing scheduled statement effective dates by one year.
+The following statements are now effective for the 2021 financial statements: